Balance Sheet

 What is a Balance Sheet?

-A balance sheet is a financial statement that records a company’s assets, liabilities and shareholders’ equity at any point in time.
-It summarises what the company owns (assets) and owes (liabilities).
+A balance sheet is a financial document that outlines a company’s assets, liabilities, and shareholders’ equity at a specific moment.
+It provides a snapshot of what the business owns (assets) and what it owes (liabilities).

 Assets = Liabilities + Shareholders’ Equity